 Start in an existing insertion order or create a new one.

-In the following page, enter the following information for your line item:
+Enter the following information for your line item:

 Name for your line item.

-Select Ad sequence as the line item type.
+Select Ad sequence as the Ad format.

 Configure your line item's settings: